m--isometric composition operators on directed graphs with one circuit: --isometric completion problem

 Let us note that, if $\eta > 1$ in Proposition~\ref{pro:completion-circuit}, then, if exists, the $2$--isometric operator that solves the completion problem is not unique.
-Indeed, let $(X,\ascr,\mu)$ be a solution.
-For $t\in(0,1)$ define a measure $\nu_t\colon\ascr\to\rbb_+$ in the following way:
+Indeed, let $(X,\ascr,\mu)$ be as in Proposition~\ref{pro:completion-circuit}(i).
+For $t\in(0,1)$ define a measure $\nu_t\colon\ascr\to(0,\infty)$ in the following way:

-Now, it is a trivial observation that $\cf$ defined on $(X,\ascr,\nu_t)$ is also a solution to the above $2$--isometric completion problem for each $t\in(0,1)$.